grover66/kidtimer/README.md

 Please notify me should you find bugs as the original author is not responsible for my errors.
 I have left or not fixed some of the code as it currently isn't used by us .. ie. kidtimer check is all we do.

 # NOTE:
 I have not rebuilt the DEB package version of kidtimer.
-The version listed here is the latest working version.
+The version listed in the top directory here is the latest working version.
 You can copy it into place.
-No other options are required via cron... just kidtimer check which should run every minute as shown above.
+No other options are required via cron with this version... just run 'kidtimer check' which should run every minute as shown above.

 # Original text below from grover66.